Guide to API Privilege Escalation - Call Your Application

 [Development Guides Home](/guides) >> [Guide to API Privilege Escalation](/guides/guide-to-api-privilege-escalation)

-To use your AdminBin application, call the appropriate method.
-The method to use depends on the target cPanel & WHM version, and whether you used the Cpanel::AdminBin::Script::Call module.
+To use your `AdminBin` application, call the appropriate method.
+The method to use depends on whether you wrote the application in Perl.

-Select a method below to view the recommended method for your target cPanel & WHM versions.
+Select a method below to view the recommended method for your application:

 The following example demonstrates how to use this functionality within a Perl script: